Sialis

 Window Strikes Dead adult under windows, neck may appear to be broken.
 Move attractants (feeders, bird baths, nestboxes and perches), Dull, break up or otherwise eliminate the reflection on the exterior surface of the window.
 More.

-Woodpeckers (Red-headed [Melanerpes erythrocephalus], Red-bellied [Melanerpes carolinus]) Eggs disappear, often one by one during the day, nest undisturbed. (esp.
+Woodpeckers (Red-headed [Melanerpes erythrocephalus], Red-bellied [Melanerpes carolinus], Lewis’s ([Merlanerpes lewis]) Eggs disappear, often one by one during the day, nest undisturbed. (esp.
 House Wren, EABL and chickadee eggs).
-Have reportedly removed nuthatch chicks from nestboxes or snags and thrown them onto the ground (not mutilated).
-Use hole restrictor to prevent widening of hole, add wooden faceguard, lower nest to 4.5"+ below entrance hole, try deeper nestbox (8.5" from bottom of hole to floor) with kerfs on interior to enable fledging.
+Have eaten chickadee nestlings, and reportedly removed nuthatch chicks from nestboxes or snags and thrown them onto the ground (not mutilated).
+Lewis’ Woodpeckers may throw young out of cavities.
+Use hole restrictor to prevent widening of hole, add wooden faceguard, lower nest to 4.5″+ below entrance hole, try deeper nestbox (8.5″ from bottom of hole to floor) with kerfs on interior to enable fledging.

-* - Linda Violett, who has considerable experience with bees using nestboxes, strongly disagrees that there is a connection between bee swarms and large, two-holed hanging boxes.
+* Linda Violett, who has considerable experience with bees using nestboxes does not believe there is a connection between bee swarms and large, two-holed hanging boxes.
+From her observations, the height of the cavity is of no importance to the bees . . . proximity to mother colonies, water, nectar, size of cavity and moderated temperatures do matter.

 References and More Information: